Reason-Wang/ToolGen/README.md

 ```

 ### Tool Memorization
-After tool virtualization, there is three-stage training to finetune ToolGen.
+After tool virtualization, there is a three-stage training to finetune ToolGen.
 The first stage is tool memorization, which trains the model to memorize all tool tokens.
 The data for this stage is at [🤗ToolGen-Memorization](https://huggingface.co/datasets/reasonwang/ToolGen-Datasets/blob/main/toolgen_atomic_memorization.json).
-We have converted the format into sharegpt-like format for an easy integration of current training framework like [FastChat](https://github.com/lm-sys/FastChat) and [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+We have converted the format into ShareGPT-like format for an easy integration with current training framework like [FastChat](https://github.com/lm-sys/FastChat) and [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
 Note that we train the first stage for 8 epochs.
 A sample is shown bellow:
 ```
 {
     "conversations": [